How to calculate a carbon footprint for your business

 Now that you have your data, you will need to select a methodology for your footprint that is most relevant for your organisation and your ambitions.
 You can choose to conduct a basic footprint using a carbon calculator spreadsheet or you can adopt an internationally recognised standard.
 The choice you make will depend upon the data that you have collected, as well as what you plan to do with the findings.

-By calculating a carbon footprint, businesses can identify the best strategic approach to reducing emissions and setting robust targets, beginning you on your journey to climate neutrality.
+By calculating a carbon footprint, businesses can identify the best strategic approach to reducing emissions and setting robust targets, beginning you on your journey towards the net zero transition and readying you for the demands this will bring.